swacker-cs/JPyg/README.md

 # JPig
- JPig was created to batch convert images to JPG at a variable size in regular intervals.
-A common usecase would be preparing Images to be displayed for a Website where better Color Accuracy than delivered by webp is required and where images may need to be frequently changed and resized.
+ JPig was created to batch convert images to JPG at a variable size in batches.
+A common usecase would be preparing Images to be displayed for a Website where better Color Accuracy than delivered by webp is required and where images may need to be frequently changed and resized to accomodate for the required resolution.

 ### Functionality:
 - Select the Image Folder and where to save the converted images to.